kevintruong/til/PThread/Pthreads,-Part-1:-Introduction.md

 Your main function (and other functions you might call) has automatic variables.

-* We will store them in memory using a stack and keep track of how large the stack is by using a simple pointer (the "stack pointer").
+-We will store them in memory using a stack and keep track of how large the stack is by using a simple pointer (the "stack pointer").

-* If the thread calls another function, we move our stack pointer down, so that we have more space for parameters and automatic variables.
+-If the thread calls another function, we move our stack pointer down, so that we have more space for parameters and automatic variables.

-* Once it returns from a function, we can move the stack pointer back up to its previous value.
+Once it returns from a function, we can move the stack pointer back up to its previous value.
 We keep a copy of the old stack pointer value - on the stack!
  This is why returning from a function is very quick - it's easy to 'free' the memory used by automatic variables - we just need to change the stack pointer.